UniversalDependencies/docs/_u-overview/syntax.md

 # Syntax: General Principles

 Syntactic annotation in the UD scheme consists of typed dependency relations between words.
-The _basic_ dependency representation forms a tree, where exactly one word is dependent on a notional ROOT and all other words are dependent on another word in the sentence, as exemplified below (where we explicitly represent the root dependency which will otherwise be left implicit).
+The _basic_ dependency representation forms a tree, where exactly one word is the head of the sentence, dependent on a notional ROOT and all other words are dependent on another word in the sentence, as exemplified below (where we explicitly represent the root dependency which will otherwise be left implicit).